JoseSilvestreBautista/HelloWorldCpp/README.md

 https://josesilvestrebautista.github.io/Product-Line-Tacker/html/main_8cpp.html

 ## Getting Started
-To run this program you will need an ide such CLion by Jetbrains.
+To run this program, you will need an IDE such CLion by Jetbrains.
-Once an you have your ide create a c++ file.
+Once an you have your ide create a C++ file.
-Make sure your computer has c++ compiler like VisualStudio Next go to  Settings->Build,Execution,&,Deployment->ToolChains and use MinGW as for the debugger.
+Make sure your computer has C++ compiler like Visual Studio Next go to Settings->Build,Execution,&,Deployment->ToolChains and use MinGW as for the debugger.
 Ready to run!

 ## Built With